 Woodhead want to make building a better experience for all, and every project Woodhead are involved in brings unique opportunities to do so.
 This project has been no different, and to date Woodhead have delivered;

 - Open Evenings – Woodhead carried out periodically throughout the duration of the project to update interested parties and stakeholders with how the works are progressing.
-This also allows the aforementioned a chance to meet the team and designers and ask any questions such that they feel part of the project.
+This also allows the aforementioned a chance to meet the team and designers and ask any questions so that they feel part of the project.

 - Open Weekends – This takes place over a full weekend and is carried out periodically throughout the duration of the project to allow the local community to see the works for themselves.

-- Local Primary School Involvement – A number of local primary schools have visited the site to carry out filming of the Abbey , including interviews with site management and contractors.
+- Local Primary School Involvement – A number of local primary schools have visited the site to carry out filming of the Abbey, including interviews with site management and contractors.